Over the past few years, bank and building society branches have been disappearing from our high streets at a

 How many have bank branches have closed in 2018 and 2019?

-Our chart shows how many which banks and building societies have closed the doors on their branches this year, including those scheduled to close up to the end of January 2019.
+Our chart shows how many branches each banks and building has closed permanently in 2018 and 2019, including those scheduled to close later this year.

 Use our bank branch closure checker

 Which? has been tracking bank branch closures since 2015.
-At least 2,961 branches have been shut down in the past four years, at a rate of 60-a-month.
+At least 3,314 branches have been shut down in the past four and a bit years, at a rate of nearly 70-a-month.

 According to our records, some 689 were closed in 2015, and a further 638 were closed in 2016.
 Closures rocketed the following year when some 911 branches were shut down in 2017.